 GeneCards Summary for EIF2AK1 Gene

-EIF2AK1 (Eukaryotic Translation Initiation Factor 2-Alpha Kinase 1) is a Protein Coding gene.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Epstein-Barr virus infection.
-GO annotations related to this gene include protein homodimerization activity and eukaryotic translation initiation factor 2alpha kinase activity.
+EIF2AK1 (Eukaryotic Translation Initiation Factor 2 Alpha Kinase 1) is a Protein Coding gene.
+Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and Translation Factors.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is EIF2AK4.

 UniProtKB/Swiss-Prot for EIF2AK1 Gene